Updated October 2022 with new ice skating rink hours and pricing.

 Required Energy – 3/5 beans – inside, but your brain will burn a lot of energy

 With six different escape rooms at Escape!
 Whistler, this is an activity you’ll want to do more than once.
-Open seven days a week until 9:30 PM, each experience is an hour long, with up to 45 minutes trapped in your chosen puzzle room.
+It’s also one of the best Whistler evening activities if you’d prefer not to drink, but still want to be indoors.
+Open seven days a week into the evening, each experience is an hour long, with up to 45 minutes trapped in your chosen puzzle room.

 6. Festive Light Walks